Page 1 - Multisystem Study Guide for the CCRN

 Body Function and Regulation

 Several traits can impact how a person responds to illness, injury, and therapy.
-Many adult clients experience one or more complications due to illness.
+Many adult patients experience one or more complications due to illness.
 Underlying conditions managed day to day may become uncontrolled in the event of an exacerbation.
 These can create difficult situations and make navigation of treatment more complicated.
 Reducing the number of factors that negatively impact a person’s health can provide improved outcomes in their return to health.

 Bariatric Complications

 According to the CDC, approximately 40% of all adults are considered obese.
 Obesity is defined as a BMI greater than 30.
 It is associated with numerous health problems, including delayed wound healing, improper storage of fat cells, respiratory complications, decreased immune function, decreased metabolism, strained mobility, and much more.
-It also carries a high risk for comorbid conditions either caused by or associated with the client’s increased weight.
+It also carries a high risk for comorbid conditions either caused by or associated with the patient’s increased weight.
 These conditions include Type II diabetes mellitus, hypertension, hyperlipidemia, and atherosclerosis.

-Comorbidity in Clients with Transplant History
+Comorbidity in Patients with Transplant History

-Clients who have undergone an organ transplant in the past are at high risk for comorbidities both prior to and following the transplant.
+Patients who have undergone an organ transplant in the past are at high risk for comorbidities both prior to and following the transplant.
 Common comorbidities that occur prior to organ transplant include peripheral vascular disease, renal disease, hepatic disease, cardiac disease, respiratory compromise, diabetes, and obesity.
 Comorbidities that tend to appear after the transplant event include transplant rejection, immunosuppression, bleeding disorders, and medication complications/side effects.

-Clients who have had an organ transplant will be prescribed numerous medications to reduce rejection of the transplanted organ and overall improve the client’s quality of life.
+Patients who have had an organ transplant will be prescribed numerous medications to reduce rejection of the transplanted organ and overall improve the patient’s quality of life.
 The medications do not come without risk, though, and can cause varying symptoms and chronic changes like fatigue, weight gain, immunosuppression, and bleeding.
 In some cases, long-term use of medications and immunosuppression may result in specific cancers such as lymphoma and Kaposi’s sarcoma.

 One of the most common complications following organ transplant is graft vs. host disease.
 In this disease, the original body and immune system attack the foreign tissues, causing organ dysfunction and systemic changes.
 It may occur acutely or chronically.
 Common symptoms include skin rash, yellowing of the eyes, nausea, vomiting, diarrhea, abdominal cramping, and increased eye dryness/itchiness.
 Additional immunosuppressive and steroid medications may be used to minimize symptoms; however, symptoms may recur or persist despite the indicated therapy.